Incontinence 101: Here’s what you should know

-Many people aren’t fully aware of how important it is to keep areas affected by incontinence dry and clean.
-By neglecting proper care, those working towards managing incontinence could leave themselves open to area discomfort or even infection.
+Many people don’t realize how important it is to keep areas affected by incontinence dry and clean.
+By neglecting proper care, those working towards managing incontinence could leave themselves open to discomfort or even infection.

-By employing monitoring and limiting methods for daily fluid consumption, persons begin to “retrain” their bladders to adhere to a new voiding schedule.
+By employing monitoring and limiting methods for daily fluid consumption, you begin to “retrain” your bladder to adhere to a new voiding schedule.
 A good rule of thumb for limiting fluid consumption is to avoid taking in fluids after 6 p.m. to decrease nighttime incidents.

-Reach and maintain a healthy weight through diet and exercise.
+Maintain a healthy weight through diet and exercise

 Working on personal health and fitness goals can also do wonders for easing incidents tied to incontinence.
 By working toward a healthy weight and BMI, the muscles of the pelvic floor will see less stress being put on the liver.